-Welcome to our clam shop!
+Welcome to our Clam Shop!

 In 1995 the citizens of the state of Florida voted to

-ban the use of gillnets in state waters.
+ban the use of gill nets in state waters.
 As a result

 many commercial fishermen were out of work.
 Some found